ci-collaborative/au-fhir-base/pages/_includes/patient-ident-slice-ihi-intro.md

 **Patient with Mandatory IHI** *[[Draft](http://hl7.org/fhir/r4/valueset-publication-status.html)]*

-Prototype derived profile uses open slice to mandate one and only one IHI.
+Prototype derived profile tries to use an open slice to mandate one and only one IHI - but will require an invariant to actually enforce that.

 #### Test Examples